rust-lang/rust/doc/tutorial.md

 ## Creating a task with a bi-directional communication path

 A very common thing to do is to spawn a child task where the parent and child both need to exchange messages with each other.
-There function `std::comm::DuplexStream()` supports this pattern.
+The function `std::comm::DuplexStream()` supports this pattern.
 We'll look briefly at how it is used.